Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: The exact-diagonalization study

 Such a behavior is in contrast to that of the frustrated $J_1$-$J_2$ model of $J_2=0.5$ and $\Delta=1$ shown in Fig. \ref{fig:chainheat1}.
 In fact, as can be seen from Figs. \ref{fig:chainheat1} (a) and (b), the $T$-linear behavior is observed in the frustrated case of $J_2=0.5$, quite similar to the ones observed in the frustrated RS phase in 2D and 3D \cite{KawamuraUematsu,Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}.
-Such an observation indicates that the $J_2$-induced nonmagnetic gapless state is the different phase from the unfrustrated RS phase (finally to be identified as the frustrated RS phase).
-Note that the obtained $T$-linear behavior in Fig. \ref{fig:chainheat1} is in sharp contrast also to that suggested from the SDRG analysis, $C\sim T^\alpha\log T$ with $\alpha\lesssim0.44$ \cite{FMSDRG-WesterbergL,FMSDRG-WesterbergB,zigzagSDRG-Hoyos}.
+Although some amount of finite-size effects are appreciable, the near $T$-linear behavior with a vanishing tangent is observed rather robustly in the low-$T$ range, strongly suggesting that this feature persists in the thermodynamic limit.
+Such an observation indicates that the $J_2$-induced onmagnetic gapless state is the different phase from the unfrustrated RS phase (finally to be identified as the frustrated RS phase).
+Note that the obtained $T$-linear behavior in Fig. \ref{fig:chainheat1} is in sharp contrast also to that suggested from the SDRG analysis, $C\sim T^{1/z}\log T$ with $1/z\lesssim 0.44$ \cite{FMSDRG-WesterbergL,FMSDRG-WesterbergB,zigzagSDRG-Hoyos}.
 We shall discuss the point in more detail in the next subsection, also in reference to the large-spin phase.

+We also compute the entropy for the cases of $J_2=0$, 0.2 and 0.5.
+For all cases studied, the entropy per spin exhibits relatively minor size dependence, taking values around $\sim 0.04$ at the lowest temperature studied $T\sim 0.02$.
+In the $J_2>0$ case, since our $R$ data indicate that a significant part of the samples possess non-singlet ground states, a nonzero entropy of this order seems reasonable for finite-size systems.
+Meanwhile, due to the limitation of the available system size and the precise information about the asymptotic size dependence, and also due to the lack of quantitative information of the low-lying excitations contributing to the $T\rightarrow 0$ entropy, the reliable extrapolation to the $L\rightarrow \infty$ and $T\rightarrow 0$ limit is hard so that we cannot make a definitive statement about the existence or nonexistence of the residual entropy.